sandstorm-io/sandstorm/docs/vagrant-spk/packaging-tutorial.md

 Now you can visit the Sandstorm at http://local.sandstorm.io:6080/ and log in as **Alice (admin)**.
 Your app name should appear in the list of apps.

-You can click **New Showcase** and see the PHP code running.
+You can click **New showcase** and see the PHP code running.

-Note that each app instance (each "Showcase", for this app) runs separate from each other.
+Note that each app instance (each "showcase", for this app) runs separate from each other.
 You can see that for this app because the app stores the number of times you have reloaded the page.
-If you create another **New Showcase**, each instance will store their data separately.
+If you create another **New showcase**, each instance will store their data separately.

 In Sandstorm, resources like a database are embedded into the package.
 That